Computer cooling: Servers

-Close view of server hard drives.
+Close view of server fans.
 In this server they are hot swappable.

 Server coolers

 Each server can have an independent internal cooler system; Server cooling fans in (1 U) enclosures are usually located in the middle of the enclosure, between the hard drives at the front and passive CPU heatsinks at the rear.
 Larger (higher) enclosures also have exhaust fans, and from approximately 4U they may have active heatsinks.
 Power supplies generally have their own rear-facing exhaust fans.

 Rack-mounted coolers

 Rack cabinet is a typical enclosure for horizontally mounted servers.
 Air typically drawn in at the front of the rack and exhausted at the rear.
 Each cabinet can have additional cooling options; for example, they can have a Close Coupled Cooling attachable module or integrated with cabinet elements (like cooling doors in iDataPlex server rack).

 Another way of accommodating large numbers of systems in a small space is to use blade chassis, oriented vertically rather than horizontally, to facilitate convection.
 Air heated by the hot components tends to rise, creating a natural air flow along the boards (stack effect), cooling them.
 Some manufacturers take advantage of this effect.